-The method of performing an appraisal report deals with an evaluation which forms an opinion of value.
+The process of writing an appraisal report consists of an evaluation which leads to an opinion of value.

-The Cost Approach is one of the approaches that real estate appraisers use to find the worth of a house property; it involves figuring what the improvements would cost minus physical depreciation, adding the land value.
+The Cost Approach is one of the processes that real estate appraisers use to find value; it involves concluding what the improvements would be worth less physical depreciation, plus the land value.

-Another of the approaches is the Sales Comparison Approach - which concerns finding a comparable analysis to other similar nearby properties which have recently sold.
+Another of the approaches is the Sales Comparison Approach - which involves finding a comparable analysis to other similar nearby properties which have recently sold.

-The Sales Comparison Approach is normally the most accurate and clearest indicator of cost for a house.
+Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a residential property.

-The third approach is the Income Approach, which is of most importance in appraising income producing properties - it involves estimating what an investor would pay based on the income produced by the property.
+The third approach is the Income Approach, which is of most importance in appraising income producing properties - it deals with estimating what an investor would pay based on the capital generated by the property.

-Appraisers will provide a report that displays their investigation of the home.
+Appraisers will create a report that displays their investigation of the house.

 To receive a loan.